ReinoutA/simulation_bosch/README.md

 ## Setting config parameters

 In Config.py all parameters can be changed.
 These include logging paramters, of which most logs can be found in the log.txt file.
 Logging of the queues is, when enabled, provided in the terminal.

+## Model

+Each scheduling-algorithm gets the same orders from the OrderGenerator, this is done so the algorithms can be compared in a fair way based on the same input.
+A diagram of the framework can be found in "Diagram.svg".